 1. What type of battery power do you need?

-You must be able to count on your equipment every time you need it, but there are different types of reliable power sources available depending on how you intend to use suction in the field.
-Do you need a device that uses alkaline batteries so you can keep it in a bag and actively charging?
-On the other hand, if you prefer a wall-mounted device or if you require full-size suction with a larger canister, you might want a device that uses rechargeable sealed lead acid batteries because you can easily keep them on charge.
+You must be able to count on your equipment when you need it, and there are different types of reliable power sources available depending on how you intend to use suction in the field.
+Do you need a portable suction device that uses alkaline batteries so you can keep it in a bag and actively charging?
+If you prefer a wall-mounted device or require full-size suction with a larger canister, you might choose a device that uses rechargeable sealed lead acid batteries because you can easily keep them on charge.

 2. Can the device be activated quickly?

-You need to get a unit that can go for weeks without use, yet maintain a charge that enables the machine to achieve the desired suction levels within seconds.
+You need a unit that can go for weeks without use, yet maintains a charge that enables the machine to achieve the desired suction levels within seconds.

 3. Does the device have features that prevent mishaps?

 Emergency medical responders work in hectic environments and need to be able to focus on patients, not equipment.
 Is there a tubing strap to ensure that all your supplies are readily available?
 Is the canister inside a holder that will protect it from the rigors of field use?
 Unless you have specific vacuum requirements for procedures and intend to dial in specific vacuum levels, consider a device with a two position ‘no look’ regulator.

 4. How responsive is the device?

 Controls that respond at the touch of a finger and at the slight turn of a knob can save precious seconds.
 Test the unit you are considering.
 Will the controls be easily functional in the field?